Skip to main content

 }

 The key stays the same across retries.
-If the first request succeeded but the response was lost, the second request returns the original result.
-If the first request never reached the server, the second one creates the resource.
+If the first request succeeded but the response was lost, the second request returns the cached result.
+If the first request failed or never reached the server, the second one executes normally since only successful responses are cached.

 Error handling